Why millions on Medicaid are at risk of losing coverage in the months ahead

 "It's a big question mark how many of those would actually be enrolled," said Matthew Buettgens, a senior fellow in Urban's Health Policy Center and author of the September report.
 One factor is cost; ACA or job-based insurance could bring higher out-of-pocket expenses for the former Medicaid enrollees.

-“I am particularly worried about non-English speakers,” said Sara Cariano, a policy specialist with the Virginia Poverty Law Center.
-“Those vulnerable populations I think are at even higher risk of falling out improperly.”
-The law center is planning enrollment events once the unwinding begins, said Deepak Madala, its director of the Center for Healthy Communities and Enroll Virginia.
+"I am particularly worried about non-English speakers," said Sara Cariano, a policy specialist with the Virginia Poverty Law Center.
+"Those vulnerable populations I think are at even higher risk of falling out improperly."
+The law center is planning enrollment events once the unwinding begins, said Deepak Madala, who directs its Center for Healthy Communities and Enroll Virginia.

 Missouri, already sluggish in enrolling eligible people into the state's newly expanded Medicaid program, had 72,697 pending Medicaid applications as of Jan.
 28. Enrollment groups worry the state won't be able to efficiently handle renewals for nearly all its enrollees when the time comes.

 By December, the Medicaid rolls in the state had swelled to almost 1.2 million people, the highest level since at least 2004.
-The state — one of several with histories of removing from the program people who were still eligible — did not say how many people could lose their benefits.
+The state — one of several with histories of removing people from the program while they were still eligible — did not say how many people could lose their benefits.

 "I want to make sure that everybody that is entitled to and is eligible for MO HealthNet is getting the coverage that they need — all the way from babies to older individuals to individuals on disability," said Iva Eggert-Shepherd of the Missouri Primary Care Association, which represents community health centers.